rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Yes.
 Rackspace does not currently provide a Rackspace specific command-line client for Cloud Orchestration, however we recommend you use the open source Heat python client developed by the OpenStack community.
-The Python Heat Client is compatible with Rackspace&rsquo;s Cloud Orchestration Service.
+The Python Heat Client is compatible with Rackspace's Cloud Orchestration Service.
 Instructions on obtaining and installing the command line client can be found in the Orchestration [Getting Started Guide](https://developer.rackspace.com/docs/cloud-orchestration/v1/developer-guide/#document-getting-started).